Grace Presbyterian is a national Presbyterian Church changing lives through Gospel truth

-GPCNZ is a national Presbyterian Church that holds strongly to the Bible as its rule of faith and life.
-As a church, we have a passion for God (Father, Son and Holy Spirit), and a passion for people.
-This means that in all that we do we seek to bring glory to God and to be aware of where he is leading us through his Word and Holy Spirit.
-It also means that we are dedicated to proclaiming the gospel of Jesus Christ to those who are lost, both here in New Zealand and elsewhere.
-In doing so, we remain firmly committed to the Reformed faith as the most consistent presentation and outworking of Biblical Christianity
+GPCNZ is a national Presbyterian Church founded in 2003 with a commitment to the Bible as its only rule of faith and life.
+We are passionate about God and about people.
+In all we do we seek to bring glory to God and to be aware of where he is leading us through his Word and Holy Spirit.
+We are dedicated to proclaiming the gospel of Jesus Christ, the only means of salvation, to those who are lost, both in New Zealand and throughout the world.

 2. How does GPCNZ view the Bible?

-We believe that the Bible is God’s word.
-It has been fully inspired by God the Holy Spirit and contains all that people need to know for salvation and to rightly understand the world – God’s world – in which they live.
-By its very nature the Bible is infallible, and forms a perfect rule for both faith and life.
-We believe that as God’s people we need to be immersed or “marinated” in the Bible to understand how to live for God in this world.
+We believe that the Bible is God’s word, fully inspired by the Holy Spirit.
+In its words God has revealed everything we need – to know Him, be saved, understand the world and know how to live.
+The Bible is infallible, and forms a perfect rule for both faith and life so that as God’s people we need to be immersed in its truth to understand how to live for God in this world.
+This is why a central part of our worship

 3. What does GPCNZ believe?

 The best summary of what we believe the Scriptures teach is found in the Westminster Confession of Faith, one of the several great summaries of doctrine that emerged out of the Protestant Reformation in the 16th and 17th centuries.
-Key elements in this Confession are the sovereignty of God in creation, providence and redemption, the centrality of the life, death and resurrection of the God-Man Jesus Christ in God’s purposes, and the necessity of the Holy Spirit in the application of all aspects of salvation.
-It also highlights the nature and purpose of the Church, and the need to acknowledge the Lordship of Christ in every area of life.
+All Pastors and Elders subscribe to the Westminster Confession as a statement of their theological commitments.
+This gives members an assurance of the standard of belief the Church holds to.

 4. How would you describe GPCNZ?